nartallax/imploder/README.md

 Running tests is optional, but you definitely should do this.
 To run compile script, you will need bash shell and bunch of utilities.
 It runs successfully on Debian 9, probably will run fine on most Linux distributions, and maybe will run on bash on Windows (like gitbash) - not tested and not explicitly supported.

+## Naming

+This tools grabs a lot of redundant source files and squeezes them into single compact file.
+This is comparable to implosion process; thus the name.

 ## TODO